The Class of 1955 Merit Scholarship – Arizona Poole

 In May of 1955, “The Good Wife’s Guide” was published in Housekeeping Monthly, detailing the domestic work on which women should be focused.
 At the same time, however, the Woman’s College Class of 1955 was preparing for graduation and their future life as degree holders.

 Disregarding the happy-homemaker image, the Class of 1955 pursued individualized interests, formed and operated campus organizations, and governed themselves democratically through their Student Government Association.

 They were engrossed in their educational experience and heavily involved in all aspects of the University, even managing to induce several alterations to the curriculum their senior year.
-After delivering 43 recommendations to the faculty, the student body, steered by the Student Advisory Curriculum Committee, had 24 of their requests accepted: this included revamping chemistry requirements, making statistics available for non-math majors, adding a “history of political ideas” class, and opening philosophy and ethics courses to sophomores.
+After delivering 43 recommendations to the faculty, the student body, steered by the Student Advisory Curriculum Committee, saw 24 of their requests accepted: These included revamping chemistry requirements, making statistics available for non-math majors, adding a “history of political ideas” class, and opening philosophy and ethics courses to sophomores.

-Story by Brittany Cameron, Donor Relations
+Story by Donor and Board Engagement

 Endowments provide donors with opportunities to create living legacies and touch the lives of future generations.